Board of Regents and Administrative Officers

 Graduate and Professional Council

-Membership shall consist of one representative from each college and off-campus academic unit who shall be selected by the Faculty Senate Executive Committee after consultation with the college and school deans and caucuses (chairs of the college committees for graduate instruction shall be considered for appointment); two representatives of the Graduate Faculty who shall be selected by the Faculty Senate Executive Committee; two graduate students who shall be selected by the Graduate and Professional Student Government; and the Associate Provost and Dean for the Graduate and Professional School as an ex-officio member.
+The membership consists of one representative from each college or school, two representatives of the Graduate Faculty selected by the Faculty Senate Executive Committee, two graduate students who shall be selected by the Graduate and Professional Student Government, the Associate Provost and Dean of the Graduate and Professional School (ex-officio), and representatives from the Graduate and Professional School, the University Libraries, Curricular Services, the Office of the Registrar, and the Provost’s Office.
 To ensure continuity, the Associate Provost and Dean of the Graduate and Professional School shall serve as Chair of the Graduate and Professional Council.

 All faculty representatives shall be members of the Graduate Faculty.
 All the above members – except the Associate Provost and Dean of the Graduate and Professional School – shall be voting members.
 In the absence of an appointed member, a substitute may vote on behalf of that unit.
 All faculty members shall serve three-year terms.
 Those serving on the GPC as a result of their position at Texas A&M University shall continue to serve as long as they are in that position.
 Student members shall serve one-year terms.
+Representatives from the Graduate and Professional School, the University Libraries, Curricular Services, the Office of the Registrar, and the Office of the Provost shall provide advice and serve as non-voting members.

 A representative from the Graduate and Professional School shall serve as the Administrative Assistant, but shall not have voting privileges.